 A new Vermont law “stays” (pauses) all evictions until the governor declares an end to the state of emergency, and for some actions, for 30 days after that.
 The courts cannot act on an eviction at this time (unless it's an emergency such as for criminal activity, illegal drug activity, acts of violence, or other circumstances that seriously threaten other residents).
 If you got a notice of hearing, contact us to ask for help.

 However, landlords can still start the eviction process and file a Summons and Complaint.
 If you get one, you need to file an Answer.
 Learn more about evictions in Vermont during the COVID-19 crisis.

 If you are being foreclosed on and you live in the mortgaged property, the foreclosures is “stayed” (paused) until 30 days after the governor declares the State of Emergency is ended.
 That means the lender and the court can’t take further steps at this time.
 Also, the redemption period is paused.
 Learn more about foreclosures in Vermont during the COVID-19 crisis.

 Debt collection cases

-If you received a notice of hearing for a date before May 31, the debt collection hearing will be rescheduled.
-If you are scheduled for a court hearing before September 1, check the Vermont Judiciary website or call your courthouse ahead of time.
+If you are scheduled for a court hearing, check the Vermont Judiciary website or call your courthouse ahead of time.
 You may get approved to attend your court hearing over the phone or by video instead of going to the courthouse.

 If you have received a Summons and Complaint, you need to send a written Answer to the court by the deadline (21 days from the day you were served by the sheriff, or 30 days from when you got the small claims complaint in the mail).
 You may be able to send the court your answer by email; see this information or check the Vermont Judiciary website for ways to do this.
 If you can’t email, you can mail your Answer to the address of the court on your Summons.
 Or, you can take it to the courthouse and put it in a dropbox in the lobby.